makersacademy/chitter-challenge/README.md

 19 Confirmation password - test, view, model and controller 20 confirmation fail - flash message with test, controller, model, view todo get email to persist on reload
+21 validate blank email - test, view/html5, model/dm required/not null
+22 No duplicate blank or invalid emails - test, flash erb update 23 login - tests, erb, controller, model inc fail if wrong password/email 24 logout - tests, flash, controller method override delete

 ### Current Location

-21 validate blank email - test, view/html5, model/dm required/not null
+All tests passing, can view peeps.
+However unable to instantiate Peep in line 5 of peep_spec yet. wrt to user stories - 'post a peep' note did 'view peeps' out of sequence which may not have been easiest

+11 set up test and form to create link (ie a peep for us) is next to look at Issue will be joining User and Peep tables via datamapper so is similar